-Miss BumBum Suzy Cortez Spreads Her Legs Before Showing Off Her Famous Derriere
+Suzy Cortez Stuns In A Brazilian Themed Costume

 "[Your] body is made from God," besotted follower proclaimed.

-Though fans were loving the shot of Suzy’s behind, they were going even crazier over one where Suzy spread her legs while wearing a Brazilian-themed costume.
+Though fans were loving the shot of Suzy's behind, they went even crazier over one where Suzy wore a Brazilian-themed costume.
 It appears that the picture is from the recent Miss BumBum competition in which she placed first.

-In the shot, Suzy wears the smallest of green and yellow bikinis, in honor of her home country.
-The top is a classic triangle style, and the bottom a side-tie.
+In the shot, Suzy wore the smallest of green and yellow bikinis, in honor of her home country.
+The top was a classic triangle style, and the bottom a side-tie silhouette.

 "You look stunning you beautiful angel," one user wrote.